apache/struts-site/source/core-developers/accessing-application-session-request-objects.md

 <s:property value="#request.myId" />

 <s:property value="#attr.myId" />

-<p>Reminder: #attr is for Page scope attributes first, but will search the remaining scopes, in order, seeking a match.</p>
 ```

+**Note**: `#attr` is for Page scope attributes first, but will search the remaining scopes, in order, seeking a match.
+In opposite using just `#` means you want to fetch a value from the top of the [ValueStack](../tag-developers/access-to-valuestack-from-jsps.md)
+without searching down the stack.